jaredpalmer/formik/README.md

 // Now for the fun part.
 We need to tell Formik how we want to validate,
 // transform props/state, and submit our form. export default Formik({
-  // Give our form a name for debugging in React DevTools
-  displayName: 'SimpleForm',

   // Define our form's validation schema with Yup.
 It's like Joi, but for
   // the browser.
   validationSchema: Yup.object().shape({